What does a life of constant travel look like?

 As long as you are willing to work hard and see the job as a travel experience more than a good way to make money (most of my jobs were poorly paid but then the countries they were in were also very cheap), you will have no problem finding something.

-Check out the following two pages for my tips about working abroad and traveling the world:
+Check out the following three pages for my tips about working abroad and traveling the world:

 - Tips & Resources For Long Term Travel